Yejashi/obsidianNotes/Research/LLVM/Clang/Clang Substructures.md

 For example, to run an external assembler, the frontend needs to put assembly code into a temporary file before launching the assembler with that file path as one of its command-line arguments.

+On the other hand, using integrated assemblers/linkers means the functionalities of assembling or linking are packaged into libraries rather than an executable.
+So, at the end of the compilation pipeline, LLVM will call APIs to process the assembly code's in-memory instances to emit object code.